stassa/thelma/README.md

 ```

 This is a general definition of the a^nb^n grammar that covers all strings in
 the language and no strings outside the language, for arbitrary n.

-What's more,
+See [Context Free Grammars] for an explanation of how a definition of a^nb^n
+like the one learned by Thelma works.

-as a Prolog program it can be run both as a recogniser and a generator.
+The grammar learned by Thelma is a Prolog program and so it can be run both as a
+recogniser and a generator.

 #### Run as a generator

-At the end of learning the learned grammar is only printed at the Swi-Prolog
+At the end of training the learned hypothesis is only printed at the Swi-Prolog
 top-level.
 In order to use it you first have to save it in a file and then
 consult the file, to load its clauses into memory.

 You can always copy/paste the learned hypothesis into `anbn.pl` itself.
 Remember
 to save and reload it afterwards.

-Once this is done, run the learned theory as a generator by leaving its first
+Once this is done, you can run the learned hypothesis as a generator by leaving
-variable unbound:
+its first variable unbound.
+For example, if you saved the learned grammar to
+`anbn.pl`, run the following query:

 ```prolog
 ?- anbn:'S'(A,[]).